 - Resolution: 720p or above

-While you upload images, you’ll notice that there are multiple categories to choose from, including Exterior, Interior, Menu, Products, etc. Make sure to add relevant photos in each section to give people a detailed overview of your offerings, like the Dubai-based Al Dawaar Revolving Restaurant has done in its GMB listing.
+While you upload images, you’ll notice that there are multiple categories to choose from, including Exterior, Interior, Menu, Products, etc. Make sure to add relevant photos in each section to give people a detailed overview of your offerings.

 You can also create a 360-virtual tour of your restaurant with the Google Street View app that’s available for both iOS and Android handsets.